Today's Articles

 Wed, 08.13.1913

-Anna Mae Winburn, Singer, and Bandleader born
+Anna Mae Winburn, Singer and Bandleader born

 Anna Mae Winburn

 She is best known for having directed the International Sweethearts of Rhythm, an all-female big band, perhaps one of the few racially integrated dance bands of the 1940s swing era.
 Her first known publicized performance was singing with the studio band of Radio WOWO, Fort Wayne.
 She worked at various clubs in Indiana, including the Chateau Lido in Indianapolis (where she appeared under the pseudonym Anita Door).
-From there, she moved to North Omaha, Nebraska, where she sang and played guitar for a variety of territory bands that Red Perkins led.
+From there, she moved to North Omaha, Nebraska, where she sang and played guitar for various territory bands that Red Perkins led.
 She also led the Cotton Club Boys, including guitarist Charlie Christian.

 Winburn formed other versions of the International Sweethearts for the next ten years, often billing her name before the band.
 However, those bands never regained the notoriety of the early years.
 Anna Mae Winburn and Her Sweethearts performed at the eighth Cavalcade of Jazz concert at Wrigley Field on June 1, 1952.
 Anna Mae Winburn died on September 30, 1999.